 Tiradentes became a member of the conspiracy movement and, due to his social status, worked as the mediator between the rich leaders and popular classes.
-Among the independentists, he was the only who wasn’t rich.
+Among the independentists, he was the only one who wasn’t rich.

 The revolution, however, never took place.
 Three men betrayed the movement, naming everyone involved in exchange for a pardon from the Crown.
 All conspirators were sentenced to death, but most were later pardoned.
 Authorities carried out only one execution – against Tiradentes, on April 21, 1792.

-After hanging him, the Crown dismembered his body, to set an example for its opposition.
+After hanging him, the Crown dismembered his body to set an example for its opposition.